Alpine

 • Hiking boots

-• Warm socks that fit your hiking boots
+• Warm socks that fit your hiking boots and light synthetic socks that fit your shoes

 • Pants that are comfortable for horse back riding